|Tool Name||Business Suite 4 HANA (S/4HANA), ECC, R/3 ERP|

 Using the bridge 'Miscellaneous' parameter it is possible to store the downloaded metadata as text files in a local directory.

-Using the bridge 'Directory' parameter it is possible to read the metadata from previously downloaded text files, to speed up bridge execution, avoiding the delay of downloading from the server again.
+Using the bridge 'Offline metadata directory' parameter it is possible to read the metadata from previously downloaded text files, to speed up bridge execution, avoiding the delay of downloading from the server again.

 Q: How do I provide metadata to the support team to reproduce an issue?